TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ##### 2. Create a node group.
 Create a new node group to set up the Green environment for testing.
 New node groups created after the control plane component upgrade are created with the same Kubernetes version as the control plane.
 You can deploy the same resources as the Blue environment (existing node group) to the Green environment to validate the post-upgrade environment.
 At this time, you must separate application traffic so that the Blue environment does not affect the operation of the existing cluster.

+> [Caution]
+> If you have workloads that use block storage-based PVCs, you must select the same availability zone (AZ) for the Green node group as the existing Blue node group.
+Block storage volumes are fixed to the availability zone in which they were created, and cannot be attached to nodes in a different availability zone.
+If the availability zones do not match, Pods may remain in a Pending state with a FailedScheduling status.
+For more information, see [Volume Binding Mode](/Container/NKS/en/user-guide/#storageclass-volume-binding-mode-volumebindingmode).

 ##### 3. Validate the Green environment (new node group) and switch application traffic to the Green environment.
 Verify that the resources that existing users have been operating are compatible with the next version of Kubernetes in the newly built Green environment.
 Once validation is complete, switch application traffic from the existing Blue environment to the newly built Green environment.
 If a problem occurs during the validation phase in the Green environment, you can easily roll back by deleting the Green environment without switching traffic.